kimruddock/pawelgrzybek.github.io/_posts/2016-03-31-top-picks-2016-march.md

 [http://bitsofco.de/on-not-and-specificity/](http://bitsofco.de/on-not-and-specificity/)

 Specificity of very `:not` explained by Ire Aderinokun.
-Great snappy article that covers everything that you need to know about hyper useful CSS3 pseudo-class `:not`.
+Great snappy article that covers everything that you need to know about CSS3 pseudo-class `:not`.

 - - -